Anaam-Ahmad/Kendo-Grid/README.md

 # Kendo-Grid

-Hi Guys, This is sample demo project for Kenod UI Grid control using jquery.
+Hi Guys, This is sample demo project for Kendo UI Grid control using jquery.